A 20th Century Odyssey in Time and Space

 At zero, the night turned instantly to full daylight for several seconds, as though it were high noon.
 Then, as darkness slowly reclaimed its normal place, the sky changed into a series of alternating red and black vertical stripes moving horizontally until they, too, faded to total darkness.
 There was no sound on deck except for the collective gasp of the hundreds of sailors and officers, as though, in unison, everyone took a deep breath and muttered in unison, “Oh, my God!”

-In as much time as it took to set off the explosion, Charlie knew with unshakable certainty that nuclear war was unthinkable and his purpose in the Navy irrelevant except for the deterrent effect of the ‘Bull.’
+In as much time as it took to set off the explosion, Charlie knew with unshakable certainty that nuclear war was unthinkable and his purpose in the Navy irrelevant.
 His mind raced from shock to depression.

 Charlie wondered if political leaders comprehended the mind-numbing power of the ‘toys’ with which they threatened adversaries and deployed by the thousands, as though such weapons were the ordinary stuff of war.
 Surely … Surely, leaders in Washington, Moscow and Peking understood that they could never use nuclear weapons; it would be suicidal.
 What if the military took the leaders of adversarial countries to a remote place for a similar demonstration?
 Would that bring them to their senses?